CopilotKit/CopilotKit/README.md

 </h2>

 <h3 align="center">
-App-aware AI chatbots, AI agents, and AI Textareas <br />
+App-aware AI chatbots, in-app agents, and AI Textareas <br />
   that can interact with your app based on context.
 </h3>